^

 Treatment of the pneumonia in immunocompromised individuals

-In patients with neutropenia, the empirical treatment of pneumonia in immunocompromised individuals depends on the immune defect, the radiographic data and the severity of the disease.
-In general, broad-spectrum drugs are needed that are effective against gram-negative bacteria, Staphylococcus aureus, and anaerobes, as in hospital pneumonia.
+In patients with neutropenia, empirical treatment of pneumonia in people with weakened immunity depends on the immune defect, radiological data and the severity of the disease.
+In general, a wide spectrum of action, effective against gram-negative bacteria, golden staphylococcus and anaerobes, as in hospital pneumonia, are needed.

 You are reporting a typo in the following text: